Woodside is committed to recognising and respecting your privacy.

-Facilitate our internal business and oil and gas operations, work management and maintain proper business records
+- facilitating our internal business and oil and gas operations, work management and maintain proper business records

-Administer databases (including our contracts database)
+- administering databases (including our contracts database)

-Engage in business sales or acquisitions or joint ventures
+- engaging in business sales or acquisitions or joint ventures

-Helping us to learn more about customers, stakeholders and products, services or information you receive or may be interested in receiving
+- learning more about customers, stakeholders and products, services or information you receive or may be interested in receiving

-Give you the option of receiving our publications
+- giving you the option of receiving our publications

-Invite you to Woodside functions
+- inviting you to Woodside functions

-Taking steps to improve our products, services and stakeholder communication and our use of technology
+- taking steps to improve our products, services and stakeholder communication and our use of technology

-Billing and accounts
+- billing and accounts

-Publishing information sources used in advertising and mailing lists for public relations
+- publishing information sources used in advertising and mailing lists for public relations

 We may also use your information in order to comply with the law or enforce the law or cooperate with investigations carried out by the police, government or regulators, or for the establishment, exercise or defence of a legal or equitable claims.